jo824/using-kit/using-go/second.md

 ## Intro to Go kit
 In this section, we'll talk about Go-kit, which I'll refer to as kit for the rest of this post.
 ### What is *kit* and why should I use it?
 In their own words:
 > kit is a collection of Go (golang) packages (libraries) that help you build robust, reliable, maintainable microservices.
 >You should use kit if you know you want to adopt the microservices pattern in your organization.
 Go kit will help you structure and build out your services, avoid common pitfalls, and write code that grows with grace.
 Go kit de-risks both Go and microservices by providing mature patterns and idioms, written and maintained by a large group of experienced contributors, and validated in production environments.
-We won't dive into all things Kit here, but lets take a look at how Kit gives us a template for structuring our service logic.
+We won't dive into all things kit here, but lets take a look at how kit gives us a template for structuring our service logic.

 ![Path of a request](req-path.png  "Request Path")

-Taking a look at this diagram there's some similar pieces to our original simple server implementation.
-Everything but whats in the purple box.
+After taking a look at this diagram there are some similar pieces to our original simple server implementation.
+We should be familiar with everything but what is contained inside the purple area(inside handler).
+It's not that it couldn't exist, but now we have a clear idea of organizing our server logic.
-The major benefit of *kit* is that it provides a some nice abstractions to structure your service in 3 layers.
+The major benefit of *kit* is that it provides some nice abstractions that assist in structuring your service.
+They group a service into these 3 layers:

 1. Transport layer
 2. Endpoint layer
 3. Service layer

 #### Transport layer
 Here you have the flexibility of implementing one or more transports(example HTTP/gRPC).
 In our example service we are using HTTP encoding a json response.
-The following code is defined in rawkit/server/main.go in our project & we'll look at that first.
+The following code is defined in <code>rawkit/server/main.go</code> in our project and we'll look at that first.

 In this example we won't explore the benefits of multiple transports, but deal only with HTTP & JSON.